Martha Reed Mitchell: Wisconsin

-In 1841, Martha married Alexander Mitchell, a young Scotchman who had left his country to seek his fortune in the U.S. The young couple began housekeeping in a tiny one-storied cottage.
+In 1841, Martha married Alexander Mitchell, a young Scotsman who had left his country to seek his fortune in the U.S. The young couple began housekeeping in a tiny one-storied cottage.
 While he milked the cow and attended to the horse and outdoor work, she did the housework.
 Both said that the first year of their married life, was the ideal one.
 With keen foresight, he grasped the opportunities that others did not see, and she entered into all projects for benefiting the poor, assisting in founding churches, hospitals and asylums.
-Ever sympathetic with the sufferings of others, especially of young children, she, with a few earnest women, early in the 1840s organized what is became known as the Protestant Orphan Asylum.
+Ever sympathetic with the sufferings of others, especially of young children, she, with a few earnest women, early in the 1840s organized what became known as the Protestant Orphan Asylum.
 Mitchell was its first treasurer.

 In 1858, Mitchell was elected Vice-Regent of the Mount Vernon Ladies' Association for Wisconsin.

 As the years passed, the couple became wealthy.

 In art circles, she was prominent for many years, encouraging a love for it at home by supporting schools and giving exhibits of works imported from Europe entirely at her expense, so that in all the studios of Italy and France, as well as in the U.S., her name was synonymous with art.
 Where real talent was apparent in a struggling artist, encouragement by appreciation as well as pecuniary aid was extended by her.

 For years, after leaving Milwaukee, she supported a mission kindergarten, where, daily, nearly 100 children from the poorest parts of society were taught to be self-respecting and self-sustaining men and women.

 The rigorous climate of the Great Lake region being detrimental to her health as she aged, Mitchell opted to travel.
 She crossed the Atlantic Ocean many times, visiting England, Ireland, Scotland, France, Germany, Switzerland, Italy and Egypt.
 She also traveled in the U.S., Mexico City, Cuba, and the Bahamian island of New Providence.